On numerical approaches to the analysis of topology of the phase space for dynamical integrability: Method of sections

 where ${\bf r}_i$ corresponds to the $i$-th mass, the fixed point is $ {\bf r}_0$.
 One can also consider a more general case of constraints given by arbitrary polynomials of degree $2$, which however does not always correspond to a physical configuration.

 The choice of this system is motivated by several factors.
 Let us note that the case of a double pendulum is well studied.
 In particular its free motion on the plane is a classical example of a completely integrable system (see for example \cite{whittaker}).
-In the notation of the previous section taking the angular momentum for $I_2$ one obtains two independent conditions (\ref{energy}, \ref{2int}), having a $0$-dimensional intersection with (\ref{planes}).
-But already in the presence of gravity the non-integrability can be shown and some chaotic behaviour has been observed, that is the trajectory is rather dense on the energy level-surface, that can be seen on the sections.
+In the above notations taking the angular momentum for $I_2$ one obtains two independent conditions (\ref{energy}, \ref{2int}), having a $0$-dimensional intersection with (\ref{planes}).
+But already in the presence of gravity some chaotic behaviour has been observed, that is the trajectory is rather dense on the energy level-surface, that can be seen on the sections.
+A rigorous proof of non-integrability of this problem is however a subtle question (\cite{ramis_question}).
 The problem of control has also been studied for this system (\cite{chern}), among interesting results one can mention that a double pendulum can be stabilized in the upright position by controlling only one degree of freedom.

-Meanwhile the dynamics of the triple pendulum is almost not studied, although it is interesting for applications.
-We have shown rather directly (without going much into details about topology, but writing explicitely the coordinates) that the behaviour of the system is rather irregular and it is not integrable \footnote{This work has been carried out in collaboration with V.L.Golo and resulted in the first instance of application of the methods of sections}.
-This results can be useful to study the dynamics of a multiple lattice, being one of the low-temperature models of the polymer molecule.
-The idea of describing the interaction of subunits in molecular dynamics by lagrangian mechanics extends the harmonic model used in \cite{gss}.
-Actually the study of thermodynamic properties of the pendulum systems in the framework of the model from \cite{gss} explains the author's interest to their integrability.